duckdb/duckdb-web/_posts/2021-11-01-moving-holistic.md

 In the example, this happens when the frame changes size.
 Finally, the median values in blue do not require reordering because the new value is the same as the old value.
 With this algorithm, we can create a faster implementation of single-fraction `quantile` without sorting.

-If we extend it to lists of fractions, we can leverage the fact that each call to `nth_element` partially orders the list, which improves performance.
+### Inter-Quartile Ranges (IQR)

-Once again, however, the segment tree approach ends up being about 5% slower than just starting from scratch for each value.
+We can extend this algorithm to lists of fractions by leveraging the fact that each call to `nth_element` partially orders the values, which further improves performance.
-To really improve the performance of moving quantiles, we note that the partial order probably does not change much between frames.
+The "reuse" trick can be generalised to distinguish between fractions that are undisturbed and ones that need to be recomputed.

-If we maintain a list of indirect indicies into the window and call `nth_element` to reorder the partially ordered indicies instead of the values themselves.
+A common application of multiple fractions is computing inter-quartile ranges by using the fraction list `[0.25, 0.5, 0.75]`.
-In the common case where the frame has the same size, we can even check to see whether the new value disrupts the partial ordering at all, and skip the reordering!
+This is the fraction list we use for the multiple fraction benchmarks.
-With this approach, we can obtain a significant performance boost of 1.5-10 times.
+Combined with moving `MIN` and `MAX`, this moving aggregate can be used to generate the data for aa moving box-and-whisker plot.

 ### Median Absolute Deviation (MAD)